 Besides being a juridical constitution it also has sociological and political significance.
-This view is in line with the opinion of Herman Heller, a German scholar, who divided the notion of the constitution into three terms: (a) The constitution reflects political life in society as a reality (Die politische verfassung als gesellschaftliche Wirklichkeit) and it is not yet a constitution in the legal sense (ein Rechtsverfassung) or in other words the constitution is still a sociological or political understanding and is not yet a legal definition; (b) after people search for the legal elements of the constitution that lives in the community to be made as a unity of the rule of law, then the constitution is called Rechtverfassung (Die verselbastandigte Rechtverfassung); (c) then people start writing it in a text as the highest law in force in a country.
+This view is in line with the opinion of Herman Haller, a German scholar, who divided the notion of the constitution into three terms: (a) The constitution reflects political life in society as a reality (Die politische verfassung als gesellschaftliche Wirklichkeit) and it is not yet a constitution in the legal sense (ein Rechtsverfassung) or in other words the constitution is still a sociological or political understate ing and is not yet a legal definition; (b) after people search for the legal elements of the constitution is called Rechtverfassung (Die verselbastandigte Rechtverfassung); (c) then people start writing it in a text as the highest law in force in a country.
 (Moh.
 Kusnardi and Harmaly Ibrahim, 1983).